iVuDang/Vu-Software-Learning-Plan/README.md

 * Software engineering skills I'd like to develop, and how I will go about it.

 **Legend**:
-* :seedling: - Developed experience with room to grow
+* :seedling: - Developed experience with room to grow.
-* :arrow_forward: - Currently developing experience
+* :arrow_forward: - Currently developing experience.
-* :hourglass: - Development on hold (to prioritize the skills with blue arrows)
+* :hourglass: - Development on hold (to prioritize the skills with blue arrows).
 * :white_check_mark: - Completed.